 Among several approaches being examined to overcome this problem is the use of iPS stem cells which are obtained from the patient themselves, and therefor will not provoke an immune response.
 The theory is that these stem cells can be programmed to develop into insulin producing cells and then transplanted back into the patient.
 While very promising iPS cell research is at an early stage, so it will take a lot of time and research before it can be tried in human patients.
 In particular there are worries that the very flexibility that allows iPS cells to develop into many cell types might in some circumstances cause cancers.

-They first screened over a thousand genes that coded for proteins known as transcription factors which regulate the functions of cells to see which are expressed in the developing pancrease, and compared that information to mouse gene knock-out studies to identify nine genes that coded for transcription factors that were important to the development of insulin producing beta cells.
+They first screened over a thousand genes that coded for proteins known as transcription factors which regulate the functions of cells to see which are expressed in the developing mouse pancreas, and compared that information to mouse gene knock-out studies to identify nine genes that coded for transcription factors that were important to the development of insulin producing beta cells.
 Having identified these genes they needed to know what combination of these genes could convert non insulin producing cells of the fully developed adult pancreas into insulin producing cells.
 If such a combination could be identified they also needed to find out if the new insulin producing cells could survive in the pancreas, or would they quickly revert to being non-insulin producing cells.
 To do this they used an adenovirus vector which when injected into the mouse pancreas carries new genes into the cells where they then become active.

 This work has obvious implications for the development of cures for type one diabetes, though to be sure there’s a lot of work to be done yet before it can be tried in humans.
 However the most important aspect of this research is that it demonstrated for the first time that it is possible to change cell of one type into another type in adult tissue, a discovery that has great implications for the future of regenerative medicine.